I started Paystack in 2015 with Shola Akinlade and Ezra Olubi.

 Paystack is by far one of most important experiences of my life.
-The company values are a model for my personal life, the people are kind but critical, the work is meaningful and I'm constantly learning.
+The company values are a model for my personal life, the people are kind but critical, the work is meaningful and I was constantly learning.

 In 2014, Timi Ajiboye and I started working together as Helloworld.
 We made digital products for clients and small experiments of our own.